DataDog/documentation/content/en/synthetics/guide/recording-custom-user-agent.md

 In some cases, you might need to set a specific `User-Agent` string to be able to record your browser tests steps.
 To do so:

-1. Open your application in a pop up by clickking on **Open in Popup** when on your browser test recorder.
+1. Open your application in a pop up by clicking on **Open in Popup** in your browser test recorder.
 2. Open your Chrome Developer Tools.
 3. Click on the menu button with the three vertical dots.
 4. Select the **More tools - Network conditions** option.